We need to have an intervention.

 Because I realized that I didn’t have to always have a cool project to keep you reading this blog.

 And you would seriously start to get a little hangry (hungry + angry……I am always hungry so I figured you must be too.
-You know.

 I don’t have time to be that creative.